poga/dat-transform/README.md

 #### Transform & Action

 **Transforms** are lazily-evaluated function on a dat archive.
-Define a transform on a RDD will not trigger computation immediately.
+Defining a transform on a RDD will not trigger computation immediately.
 Instead, transformations will be pipelined and computed when we actually need the result, therefore provides opportunities of optimization.

+**Transforms are applied to each file separately.**

 Following transforms are included: